hartsteim/CzechIdMng/CONTRIBUTING.md

 4. Make sure your code lints.

 5. Do not commit anything to the `dist` or `target` folder.

+6. Add information about the change to the changelog.

-6. Create a pull request to the `develop` branch.
+7. Create a pull request to the `develop` branch.
 Select a reviewer and assign them as the assignee of the PR.
 As a comment, add a link to the related Redmine page.
 In the Redmine page, add a link to the PR.

-7. After the review is finished, the PR can be merged to the `develop` branch.
+8. After the review is finished, the PR can be merged to the `develop` branch.
 (This is typically done by the reviewer.)

 ### Hotfix